MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 ---
-title: Overview of process mining in process advisor (preview) | Microsoft Docs
+title: Overview of process mining in process advisor (preview) (Video) | Microsoft Docs
 description: This topic is an overview of process mining in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.service: power-automate